Skip to main content

 The Wheel of Choice

 wheel-of-choice-parents.jpg Focusing on solutions is a primary theme of Positive Discipline, and kids are great at focusing on solutions when they are taught the skills and are allowed to practice them.
-The wheel of choice provides a fun and exciting way to involve kids in learning and practicing problem-solving skills, especially when they are […]
+The wheel of choice provides a fun and exciting way to involve kids in learning and practicing problem-solving skills, especially when they are involved […]

 Hugs: A Positive Discipline Tool Card